mpbron/allib-chao-experiments/README.md

 - GNU Parallel for parallelization of the experiments (Can be installed on Ubuntu by issuing `sudo apt install parallel`)

-To run the experiments for the AUTOSTOP algorithm \[3\], a considerate amount of RAM is needed when applying it to large datasets.
+To run the experiments for the AUTOSTOP algorithm \[3\], a considerable amount of RAM is needed when applying it to large datasets.
 For a dataset of 15000 documents, 20 GB of RAM is needed, and memory consumption grows quadratically in terms of dataset size.